shansen18/BootCamp/Week16/README.md

 - How can this information be helpful to an attacker:

   A name is a great place to start when doing recon.
-From there one can gather more information such as Linkedin information, any information on facebook, twitter and other social media accounts.
+From there one can gather more information such as Linkedin information, any information on Facebook, Twitter and other social media accounts.
 One can even get a address, and phone number.
 This creates a profile of the CEO which can help identify vectors of attack and also potential passwords.

 #### Step 2: DNS and Domain Discovery